wishezzzzz/ShoreSquad/README.md

 ## Next steps
 - Add a map provider key and connect to the map in `js/app.js`.
  - A Google Maps iframe is embedded in `index.html` and centered at Pasir Ris (1.381497, 103.955574).
 Click the next cleanup event in the list to recenter the map on its coordinates.
+ - A Google Maps iframe is embedded in `index.html` and centered at Pasir Ris (1.381497, 103.955574).
+Click the next cleanup event in the list to recenter the map on its coordinates.

+- Weather integration:
+- The app fetches a 4-day forecast from NEA using the Open Data Singapore API endpoint at: `https://api.data.gov.sg/v1/environment/4-day-weather-forecast`.
+- Data is cached in localStorage for 15 minutes to reduce request volume and risks of rate-limiting.
+- Units shown: temperatures are in degrees Celsius (°C), wind speed in km/h, and relative humidity in %.
+ - Data source: NEA and data.gov.sg.
+Refer to the APIs for usage policies and rate limits (or sign up for higher quota if you expect heavy usage).
+ - Note: NEA offers both forecast and real-time sensor readings (e.g., temperature station readings).
+If you'd like real-time station data in addition to the 4-day forecast (e.g., current temperature, wind, tide), we can wire those endpoints as well (they are also available under `https://api.data.gov.sg/v1/environment/`).

+Note: All distances are displayed using metric units (kilometers) and weather temperatures use degrees Celsius (°C) to keep the app consistent with international conventions.
 - Add a weather API key and implement live calls.
 - Add authentication or SNS invites for group coordination.
 - Create event CRUD for hosts and an admin panel.